i4mi/MIWADO/README.md

 ------------------------------------------

 THESIS in GERMAN:
-MIWADO 2.0: Einsatz und Evaluation einer mHealth-App für eine effiziente Kommun¡kation zw¡schen Patienten und Diabetologischem Behandlungsteam.
+MIWADO 2.0: Einsatz und Evaluation einer mHealth-App für eine effiziente Kommikation zwischen Patienten und Diabetologischem Behandlungsteam.

 THESIS in ENGLISH:
-MIWADO 2.0: Use and evaluation of an mHealth-App for an efficient communication between patients and health professionals (for diabetes).
+MIWADO 2.0: Use and evaluation of a mHealth-App for an efficient communication between patients and health professionals (for diabetes).

 ------------------------------------------